Australian Open: Serena, Novak, NIshikori highlight Day 4

 She’ll next play No. 27 Camila Giorgi, who beat Iga Swiatek 6-2, 6-0.

+Hsieh Su-wei advanced 6-3, 6-4 over Laura Siegemund, who had beaten two-time champion Victoria Azarenka in the first round.

-In matches later Thursday, top-ranked Simona Halep was playing Sofia Kenin and seven-time Australian Open champion Serena Williams was set to meet Eugenie Bouchard in a night match.
+Top-ranked Simona Halep was playing Sofia Kenin later Thursday, and seven-time Australian Open champion Serena Williams was set to meet Eugenie Bouchard in a night match.

 Top-seeded Novak Djokovic, a six-time Australian titlist, was playing Jo-Wilfried Tsonga in a rematch of the 2008 final in the last match on Rod Laver Arena.